peterhry/peterhrynkow.com/_posts/2017-10-01-a-functional-refactor.markdown

 }
 ```

-This program is simple enough that we can tell what happens when the button is clicked, but in a more complex application, impure functions and their side effects make it difficult to keep track of changes to state.

-What strategy can we use to improve this?
+Notice what happens when we refactor the application to use pure functions.
+We push the side effects to the edges.
+Now, `this.counter` is only changed in one place and the code is a little easier to reason about.

 ```js
 class App {
   constructor(button) {